ashottonoyan/FacebookFramework/README.md

 Summary
 -------

-FacebookFramework is a Simple and Lightweight framework to easily access Facebook's API.
+FacebookFramework is a Simple and Lightweight framework for Cocoa (OS X, MacOSX) to easily access Facebook's API.

 How-to-use
 ----------